-How will paid advertising evolve in 2020?
+How will paid advertising evolve?

 Navigating the ever-changing world of paid advertising can be a tricky task for many marketers.